aiosadchy/conky-theme/README.md

 You can install font by either executing `install.sh` or by manualy installing it any way you prefer.

+### Downloading

+You can simply download code or clone this repository with git:

+`git clone https://github.com/aiosadchy/conky-theme.git ~/.conky/conky-theme/`

 ### Configuration

 To enable weather forecasts, register a free API-key at